DC24ACA/applied-research-project/Applied-Research Project/01-Project-Management/03_Timeline/Project_Timeline.md

 Lab documentation

+Dataset notes

-### End of Month Checklist
+**### End of Month Checklist**

-☐ Finalise the research methodology.
+- Finalise the research methodology.

-☐ Define the evaluation framework.
+- Define the evaluation framework.

-☐ Select and justify the tools to be used.
+- Select and justify the tools to be used.

-☐ Design the experimental environment.
+- Design the experimental environment.

-☐ Configure the required software and systems.
+- Configure the required software and systems.

-☐ Verify that the environment is functioning correctly.
+- Verify that the environment is functioning correctly.

+- Review and validate the Windows APT dataset.

-☐ Record installation and configuration steps.
+- Record installation and configuration steps.

-☐ Update GitHub with documentation and progress.
+- Update GitHub with documentation and progress.

 --

-## October

-Create attack scenarios:
+**## October**

+Select attack scenarios from the Windows APT dataset:

 PowerShell execution

-Credential dumping simulation
+Credential dumping

 Brute force login

 Suspicious scheduled task

-Malware simulation
+Malware activity

 Persistence techniques

-Collect generated logs for each attack such as:
+Prepare relevant evidence for each attack such as:

 Wazuh alerts

 Sysmon logs

 Windows Event Logs

-### Document
+**### Document**

-Attack steps
+Known attack steps

-Generated logs
+Sequence of events

+Relevant evidence

 Expected behaviour

+MITRE ATT&CK techniques where appropriate

+Expected investigation findings

+Establish independent ground truth for each selected scenario before the LLM investigation takes place.

+Finalise the investigation instructions and consistent report structure to be used by each LLM.

-### End of Month Checklist
+**### End of Month Checklist**

-☐ Design experimental scenarios.
+- Select final experimental scenarios.

-☐ Execute experiments.

-☐ Collect and organise datasets.
+- Collect and organise relevant security evidence.

-☐ Validate collected data.
+- Validate collected evidence.

-☐ Record observations throughout testing.
+- Establish independent ground truth for each selected scenario.

+- Record the known attack actions, sequence and expected findings.

+- Map relevant activity to MITRE ATT&CK where appropriate.

+- Finalise the LLM investigation instructions and report structure.

-☐ Document any issues encountered.
+- Document any issues encountered.

-☐ Refine the experimental process if required.
+- Refine the experimental process if required.

-☐ Upload documentation and progress to GitHub
+- Upload documentation and progress to GitHub

 --

-## November
+**## November**

-Perform two investigations.
+Perform autonomous LLM investigations.

-### Traditional investigation

-Without AI.
-Investigate using:

-Wazuh
-Event Viewer
-Sysmon
-Manual log analysis

-#### Record

-- Investigation time

-- Accuracy

-- Confidence

-- False positives

-- False negatives

-### AI-assisted investigation
+**### Autonomous investigation**

-Use
+Use selected LLMs.

-One LLM
+Feed each LLM equivalent:

-Feed:

-- Alerts
+- Wazuh alerts

 - Sysmon logs

-- Wazuh events
+- Windows Event Logs where required

+Use:

+- Same investigation instructions

+- Same report structure

-Ask AI to:
+Ask each LLM to:

-- Explain

-- Summarise
+- Identify what happened

-- Identify attack
+- Identify malicious activity

- - Recommend response
+- Reconstruct the sequence of events

+- Support conclusions using the supplied evidence

- - Map to MITRE ATT&CK
+- Map relevant activity to MITRE ATT&CK

-#### Compare
+- Produce a structured investigation report

+The LLM will complete the investigation without human guidance or correction once the evidence and instructions have been provided.

+**#### Record**

+- Investigation findings

+- Correct findings

+- Missed activity

+- Incorrect conclusions

+- Unsupported or hallucinated claims

+- Evidence referenced by the LLM

+**### Ground truth comparison**

+Compare the LLM-generated investigation reports against the independently established ground truth.

+**#### Compare**

 Time

 Accuracy

-Explanation quality

 Completeness

-False positives
+Evidence support

+Incorrect conclusions

+Missed activity

+Unsupported or hallucinated claims

-### End of Month Checklist
+**### End of Month Checklist**

-☐ Analyse collected data.
+- Complete autonomous LLM investigations for each selected scenario.

+- Ensure each LLM receives equivalent evidence and investigation instructions.

+- Save and organise all generated investigation reports.

-☐ Compare results using the defined evaluation framework.
+- Compare outputs using the defined evaluation framework.

-☐ Create graphs, tables and visualisations.

-☐ Interpret findings.

-☐ Compare findings with previous research.

-☐ Identify strengths and limitations of the proposed approach.
+- Record correct findings, missed activity and incorrect conclusions.

+- Record any unsupported or hallucinated claims.

-☐ Record any unexpected findings.
+- Record any unexpected findings.

-☐ Update GitHub with analysis documentation.
+- Update GitHub with analysis documentation.

-## December
+**## December**

-Analyse and compare the manual and AI-assisted investigation results.
+Analyse and compare the LLM-generated investigation reports against the independently established ground truth.

-Evaluate the effectiveness of AI assistance against the defined evaluation criteria.
+Evaluate the effectiveness of autonomous LLM investigation against the defined evaluation criteria.

+Compare results across the selected LLMs and attack scenarios.

-Discuss the strengths and limitations of both approaches.
+Discuss the strengths and limitations of autonomous LLM investigation.

 Relate the findings to the existing literature.

+Identify where human verification may still be required.

 Identify the implications for Security Operations Centres and future research.

 Complete the Results, Discussion and Conclusion chapters.